Measurement of the radiative decay of polarized muons in the MEG experiment: MEG experiment

 \section{MEG experiment}

-The MEG experiment has been searching for the $\megsign$ decay since 2008 at Paul Scherrer Institut in Switzerland \cite{meg2009,meg2010}.
-A new upper limit on the $\megsign$ branching ratio based on the data sample collected in 2009--2011 has been recently published \cite{meg2013}.
-The experiment is briefly described below, a full description is available in \cite{meg2009,megdet}.
+The MEG experiment has been searching for the $\megsign$ decay since 2008 \cite{meg2009,meg2010} at Paul Scherrer Institut in Switzerland \cite{PSI} reaching the most stringent upper limit up to date on the $\megsign$ branching ratio based on the data sample collected in 2009--2011 \cite{meg2013}.
+The experiment is briefly described below; a full description is available in \cite{megdet}.

-In this paper, we mostly refer to a cylindrical coordinate system ${\it (r,\phi,z)}$ with origin at the center of MEG and the $z$-axis being parallel to the incoming muon beam.
-Where used, the polar angle $\theta$ is with respect to the $z$-axis.
+In this paper, we use a cylindrical coordinate system ${\it (r,\phi,z)}$ with origin at the centre of MEG and the $z$-axis being parallel to the incoming muon beam.
+Where used, the polar angle $\theta$ is defined with respect to the $z$-axis.

-A high intensity positive muon beam is brought to rest in a 205~$\mathrm{\mu m}$ slanted plastic target, placed at the center of the experimental set-up.
-MEG uses surface muons, originating from pion decays at rests, at the surface of the production target.
+A high intensity positive muon beam is brought to rest in a 205~$\mathrm{\mu m}$ thick slanted plastic target, placed at the centre of the experimental set-up.
+MEG uses surface muons, originating from pion decays at rest, at the surface of the production target.
 Hence, they are fully polarized at their origin.
-The depolarization mechanisms along the beam-line and in the stopping target are relatively small and under control.
-The polarization of the decaying muons, anti-parallel to the beam direction, is measured to be
+The depolarization mechanisms along the beam-line and in the stopping target have been estimated in detail and are small and under control.
+The residual muon polarization at the decay point along the beam axis is measured to be \cite{polarization}

-from the angular distribution of decay positrons, in agreement with expectations \cite{polarization-note}.
+from the angular distribution of decay positrons, in agreement with expectations.

-The muon decay products are detected by a positron spectrometer with a gradient magnetic field generated by the superconducting magnet COBRA and by a liquid xenon (LXe) photon detector.
-The spectrometer consists of a set of 16 drift chambers, radially aligned, for the measurement of the positron momentum, complemented by a timing counter (TC), consisting of two scintillator arrays, for the measurement of the positron timing.
-The LXe detector measures the energy, the interaction time and position of the photon.
-The geometrical acceptance for the polar angle is $\thetagamma(\thetae) \in (70^{\circ},110^{\circ})$, and the total acceptance is $\sim\!11$\% of solid angle.
+The muon decay products are detected by a liquid xenon (LXe) photon detector and a positron spectrometer with a gradient magnetic field generated by the superconducting magnet COBRA.
+The LXe detector consists of 900~$\ell$ LXe and 846 photomultiplier tubes and measures energy, interaction time and position of the photon.
+Its geometrical acceptance is $\thetagamma \in (70^{\circ},110^{\circ})$ and $\phigamma \in (-60^{\circ},60^{\circ})$ covering $\sim\!11$\% of the total solid angle.
+The opposite angular region is covered by the spectrometer consisting of a set of 16 drift chambers, radially aligned, for the measurement of the positron momentum, complemented by a timing counter (TC), composed of two scintillator arrays, for the measurement of the positron timing.
 The MEG detector and the trigger are optimized to search for $\megsign$ events.
 Therefore, there is only a limited energy and angular window to detect RMD events.